On the Expressive Power of Sparse Geometric MPNNs: Abstract

 \section{Abstract}

 Motivated by applications in chemistry and other sciences, we study the expressive power of message-passing neural networks for geometric graphs, whose node features correspond to 3-dimensional positions.
-Recent work has shown that such models can separate \emph{generic} pairs of non-equivalent geometric graphs, though they may fail to separate some rare and complicated instances.
+Recent work has shown that such models can separate \emph{generic} pairs of non-isomorphic geometric graphs, though they may fail to separate some rare and complicated instances.
 However, these results assume a fully connected graph, where each node possesses complete knowledge of all other nodes.
 In contrast, often, in application, every node only possesses knowledge of a small number of nearest neighbors.

-This paper shows that generic pairs of non-equivalent geometric graphs can be separated by message-passing networks with rotation equivariant features as long as the underlying graph is connected.
+This paper shows that generic pairs of non-isomorphic geometric graphs can be separated by message-passing networks with rotation equivariant features as long as the underlying graph is connected.
 When only invariant intermediate features are allowed, generic separation is guaranteed for generically globally rigid graphs.
-We introduce a simple architecture, $\us$, which achieves our theoretical guarantees and compares favorably with alternative architecture on synthetic and chemical benchmarks.
+We introduce a simple architecture, $\us$, which achieves our theoretical guarantees and compares favorably with alternative architectures on synthetic and chemical benchmarks.
+Our code is available at \href{https://github.com/yonatansverdlov/E-GenNet}{GitHub}.